 To fit more into your case and prevent as much creasing as possible, the best tip I can give you among these other amazing holiday hacks is to roll your clothes, and not fold them.
-Once they are rolled you could even put them into vacuum compression bags and save even more space (you seal the bag then squeeze the air out, flattening the clothes rather usefully).
+Once they are rolled you could even put them into vacuum compression bags and save even more space (you seal the bag and then squeeze the air out, flattening the clothes rather usefully).

 Use All The Space

 Packing well means using all available space in your bag.
-If you can do this, you won’t have to take more than one suitcase, and you won’t have to fill up hand luggage with all the bits and pieces you couldn’t fit in your main case.
+If you can do this, you won’t have to take more than one suitcase, and you won’t have to fill up your hand luggage with all the bits and pieces you couldn’t fit in your main case.
 This means filling your shoes with underwear, for example, and remembering to use the extra pockets in both your bag and your clothing to store smaller items.

 Keep It Fresh